 We just wanted to walk around, sit in cafes, eat and listen to French.
 And that is exactly what we did.
 However, when I look back at the photos I took I realize I did a pretty poor job of taking “food photos!”
 I need to work on my food blogging skills!

 Also, we spent eight days there so I am splitting this into three pieces otherwise this post will be ridiculously long.
 (But don't worry I am writing the second and third parts as soon as I complete this part!)

 So with those caveats (and gee I am still procrastinating!), here goes!

 We flew out of San Francisco on Sunday.
 Knowing that we were facing a week plus of French food and knowing how bad the food on the plane was going to be, I made a picnic!
 It was so nice to have our own food that tasted the way we wanted and which was natural and low-fat, it was a great way to start our trip and I highly recommend it.
 Seriously, unless you are in business or first class, have you ever had a good airplane meal?

-We landed at CDG on Monday at 10:30 in the morning, grabbed out suitcases and took a taxi into Paris.
-We usually stay in the Montparnasse district because it has an SPG hotel property (love those points!); has 5 metro stops (Gare-Montparnasse, Montparnasse-Bienvenue, Vanvin, Edgar-Quinet and Gaite) near our hotel which can takes directly to many of our haunts; has a large Fnac (book and DVD store); has a decent amount of great restaurants and it is also in the movie theater district so there are tons of options for movies.
+We landed at CDG on Monday at 10:30 in the morning, grabbed our suitcases, and took a taxi to Paris.
+We usually stay in the Montparnasse district because it has an SPG hotel property (love those points!); has 5 metro stops (Gare-Montparnasse, Montparnasse-Bienvenue, Vanvin, Edgar-Quinet, and Gaite) near our hotel which can take directly to many of our haunts; has a large Fnac (book and DVD store); has a decent amount of great restaurants and it is also in the movie theater district so there are tons of options for movies.